massung/CHIP-8/README.md

 | 9XY3   | BCD VX, VY    | Store BCD representation of the 16-bit word VX, VY (where VX is the most significant byte) at I through I+4; I remains unchanged
 | FX94   | LD A, VX      | Load I with the font sprite of the 6-bit ASCII value found in VX; V0 is set to the symbol length

 It should be noted that the CHIP-8E also had a `DISP` instruction which output the value of `VX` to the hex display.
-That instruction is **not** supported, because the opcode is the same as a SCHIP instruction, and it is redundant as this app contains a debugger and all registers are visible at all times.
+That instruction is **not** supported, because the opcode is the same as a CHIP-48 instruction, and it is redundant as this app contains a debugger and all registers are visible at all times.

 _(\*): This is implementation-dependent.
 Originally the CDP1802 CHIP-8 interpreter kept this memory somewhere else, but most emulators (including this one) put these sprites in the first 512 bytes of the program._